osakaruhub/BuildAPC/database/how to read .pu files.md

 .pu files are plaintext files that model a diagram using PlantUML.

+read [this Documentation](https://plantuml.com/starting) to learn about PlantUML.

+### How do i create diagrams from pu files?

 Download the [jar file](https://github.com/plantuml/plantuml/releases) and execute it.

 #### Windows